 Lower lid blepharoplasty surgery can be performed from the outside (transcutaneous) or the inside (transconjunctival) route.
 These procedures are to remove excess tissue from the lower lids.
 In general the approach from the skin is performed where there is excess skin and internal approach preferred where there is more excessive fat (swelling) than skin.

-Dr Ghabrial specialises in cosmetic eyelid surgery.
+A/Prof Ghabrial specialises in cosmetic eyelid surgery.
 Blepharoplasty surgery and brow lift procedures can be performed as day surgery.
 Upper lid blepharoplasty is usually very satisfactory and creates a more rested appearance with a platform which allows for simple make-up application.
 See images above.

 COSMETIC EYELID SURGERY – lower